What is European Studies?

 Advanced GCE (A Level):

-In one language other than English or Irish.
+Grade B in one language other than English or Irish

 To apply to this course, click on the relevant Apply Link below